sirdog9001/EnduraBot/mkdocs/docs/getting-started.md

 ## Python dependencies
 !!! info
     You may wish to install these dependencies in a [virtualized environment](https://docs.python.org/3/library/venv.html) rather than your master Python environment.
-If you choose to do this, and you have not already, it may be worth adding `venv` as a folder to add to your global Git ignore file.
+If you choose to do this, and you have not already, it may be worth adding `venv` to your global Git ignore file.

 There are Python specific dependencies required for EnduraBot to run.
 You may install them by running the following from within the directory housing the text file:
 ``` sh